By Deeyoung MaLinkedInWebsiteApril 17, 20267 min readPayroll & TipsReviewed July 17, 2026

 The beauty of this model is that it handles early cuts and partial shifts without a debate at the end of the night.
 Nobody argues about "I worked the busy part so I should get more" — the hours do the talking.

-Point systems add a layer for role weighting.
 Some restaurants assign different point values to different roles — 10 points for a server, 7 for a busser, 5 for a food runner.
 Tips get split proportionally by points × hours.
 This acknowledges that a server carries more customer-facing responsibility without leaving the busser out entirely.

 The catch is complexity.
 Someone has to maintain the point system, explain it to every new hire, and calculate it correctly at the end of every shift.
 In a 50-seat room with a small team, hours-based pooling usually accomplishes the same thing with less paperwork.

-Here's where the legal lines fall.
+Here's where the legal lines fall

 United States: the FLSA allows tip pooling among employees who "customarily receive tips."
 The 2018 amendments made it explicit — managers and owners cannot take any portion of tips.
 If you don't use the tip credit (i.e., you pay full minimum wage), you can include back-of-house in the pool.
 If you do use the tip credit, only front-of-house can participate.
 A few states — California, for one — ban the tip credit entirely and have their own rules.

-Keep a record that's boring and complete.
 Total tips.
 Eligible staff.
 Hours worked.
 Each payout.
 Who checked the calculation.
 Most disputes don't come from philosophical disagreements about fairness.
 They come from whether last Friday's math was right.

 Some restaurants have staff sign off at the end of shift.
 Takes maybe a minute.
 Saves you from having the "well I thought I worked 7 hours" conversation on Monday morning.

-Tell people before they start.
 Don't wait until the first shift to explain how tips work.
 Put the policy in writing at onboarding: the formula, who's eligible, when distribution happens, who to talk to if something looks wrong.
 A written policy that the new hire read and acknowledged is exponentially better than a spoken rule the manager made up two years ago.

 Build the schedule before the week gets loud